david672orford/pub-tools/docs/notes-on-jworg.md

-# Notes About Downloading Publictions from JW.ORG
+# Notes About Downloading Publications from JW.ORG

 These are notes on how the links to publications and media files on JW.ORG work.

 ## Watchtower Study Articles Dates

-* Study article dates not reflected anywhere in the web versions of the Watchtower on JW.ORG
+* Study article dates are not reflected anywhere in the web versions of the Watchtower on JW.ORG
 * Study article dates are given in the table of contents of the epub version
-* Study article dates are given in the MP3 RSS feed
-* The RSS feed shows study articles started two months in the future
+* Study article dates are given in the MP3 RSS feed, but the dates for the current week's lesson cannot be found their since the oldest issues listed are those which will be studied two months in the future
-* You can get links to any week's articles from wol.jw.org under "Meetings"
+* You *can* get links to any week's articles from wol.jw.org under "Meetings"

 ## MEPS Document IDs